 In the Settings menu (also see section "3.5.3.
 Configuration via the menu") in the group DC terminal is an option State after power ON in which the user can determine the condition of the DC output after power-up.
 Factory setting here is Off, meaning that the DC output will always be switched off after power-up.
-Restore means that the last condition will be restored, either on or off.
+Restore means that the last condition will be restored, either on or off, so the selection here must be considered carefully.

 All set values are always saved and restored.